bstdoom/bstdoom.github.io/README.md

 Kobweb also supports exporting to a static layout which is compatible with static hosting providers, such as GitHub Pages, Netlify, Firebase, any presumably all the others.
 You can read more about that approach here: https://bitspittle.dev/blog/2022/staticdeploy

+## Logbook

+* [How to deploy on github](https://bitspittle.dev/blog/2022/static-deploy#how-to-deploy-a-static-website) - this helped to setup teh workflow